nikonikolov/gre-flashcards/log.md

 - cross reference your current list with the one from Berkeley and maybe add the ones that you need

-## Words with not known lists and currently missing from the split
-- conniving: basic
-- inflammable: basic
-- amuck: basic
-- antedated: basic
-- powwow: basic

 ## Initial list counts